More Able Students

 More Able Co-ordinator

-Mrs. Lee, the More Able Co-ordinator tracks and monitors the termly progress of our whole school more able students.
-She discusses progress with the individual student and parents where necessary.
+The More Able Co-ordinator tracks and monitors the termly progress of our whole school more able students and discusses progress with the individual student and parents where necessary.
 The More Able Co-ordinator is also responsible for overseeing and setting up whole school initiatives that are specifically designed for the more able student.

-Details of our approach to more able students are below, however should you require more information please contact email@example.com
+Details of our approach to more able students are below.

 Teaching and Learning Programme